EXPLORE A MAJOR.

 In the 2014 edition of “America’s Best Architecture & Design Schools” published by the leading architecture and design journal DesignIntelligence, Cal Poly was rated the No. 1 undergraduate architecture program in the nation.
 The landscape architecture program is ranked No. 1 in the Western region and No. 4 in the nation.

 Artificial Intelligence (AI) and Machine Learning (ML) are hot topics in the world of cybersecurity today.
 Imagine that your program can tell the difference between invasive weeds and vegetables so that a robot can go through a field and only applies herbicide to weeds.
 With the help of this artificial intelligence course for teens, tasks like this will become a reality this summer.
 This course covers basic artificial intelligence and machine learning basics and their applications using computer programming, data sets, statistics and more.
-Students are exposed to state-of-art AI concepts and tools by the learn-by-doing approach.
+Students are exposed to state-of-art AI concepts and tools using Cal Poly’s unique Learn by Doing approach.

 Biology & Medicine

-This biology and medicine summer program for teens begins with an overview of human biology including the scientific method as a system of assessing what we observe.
-We will look at the levels of organization of living things, from cells to tissues to organs and organ systems.
-We’ll look at how different organ systems communicate and interdepend on one another.
+This biology and medicine summer program for teens begins with an overview of basic body systems, including structure and function of major organ systems, bone and muscle groups, and interactions between organ systems.
+In addition, we’ll look at how different organ systems communicate and interdepend on one another.
+There will also be an excursion to a local hospital to provide meaning and relevance to the course.
 Class activities include collaborative group projects, scientific method experiment, presentation skills development, film clips and readings.

 Business & Entrepreneurship